open-resources/dash_curriculum/README.md

 - Summary and overview of this part
 - Learning Objectives

-### Chapter 6: Using Data inside App
+### Chapter 6: Working with Data in Dash

+- Using an existing pandas dataframe
+- From excel or csv to pandas df
- - Loading data: creating our own pandas df, from excel to df, connecting to api
+- Creating our own pandas df
+- Using data from an API

 ### Chapter 7: Wrangling data

+- Case Study: Select a dataset
- - Intro to Pandas's basic operations
+- Basic operations with pandas
- - wrangling an example dataset
+- Cleaning, processing, wrangling
+- Preprocessing files

 ### Chapter 8: Data Visualization

- - Intro to Plotly Express (PX)
+ - Introduction to Plotly Express
+ - Plotly Express graphs
+   - scatter plot
+   - line plot
- - PX graphs: pie chart, bar chart, scatter plot (using fig.show())
+   - bar plot
  - Incorporting PX graphs in Dash app

 ## Part III: Dash